elasticscale/elasticscale_php_template/README.md

-# Laravel Docker Setup for AWS ECS Fargate
+# CakePHP Docker Setup for AWS ECS Fargate

-This repository provides a complete example of running a Laravel PHP application using Docker and DevContainers, with a focus on building **stateless applications** ready for deployment on **AWS ECS Fargate**.
+This repository provides a complete example of running a CakePHP PHP application using Docker and DevContainers, with a focus on building **stateless applications** ready for deployment on **AWS ECS Fargate**.

 It includes: